 What lies ahead of Iraq is unclear as it continues towards its new identity.
 The Al-Shaheed monument, for many, may stand as a potent reminder of a regime or a cue to seek a brighter future and transcend its origins.
 While Iraq struggles in tourism, it is also an ideal time in history to visit before this country turns a new leaf and welcomes in abundance visitors.

-Come and visit us on our Whole Iraq Ultimate Tour
+Come and visit us on one of many group and independent Iraq Tours.

 If you’re wondering whether it is safe to visit Iraq, learn more here